Yusufmd24/ecommerce-sales-excel-dashboard/README.md

 ## Analysis Performed

-The project explores several key business questions:
+The project explores key business questions related to revenue performance, product demand, and sales trends.
+The analysis focuses on identifying revenue drivers, understanding purchasing behavior, and uncovering patterns that can inform business strategy.

-### Revenue by Country
+### 1. Revenue by Country

+This analysis examines the geographic distribution of sales to identify the most valuable markets.

+**Key questions addressed:**

-Identifies which markets generate the highest revenue.
+* Which countries generate the highest revenue?
+* How concentrated are sales across markets?

+**Purpose:**
+Understanding regional performance helps businesses prioritize high-performing markets and identify opportunities for expansion or targeted marketing efforts.

+---

-### Revenue by Product Category
+### 2. Revenue by Product Category

-Shows how revenue is distributed across product categories.
+Revenue was analyzed across product categories to determine which segments contribute the most to overall business performance.

+**Key questions addressed:**

+* Which product categories drive the majority of revenue?
+* Are sales concentrated in a few categories or evenly distributed?

+**Purpose:**
+Category-level insights help businesses allocate resources effectively, optimize product portfolios, and identify underperforming segments.

+---

-### Monthly Revenue Trend
+### 3. Monthly Revenue Trend

-Tracks revenue changes across months to identify seasonal trends.
+A time-series analysis was performed to evaluate how revenue changes over time.

+**Key questions addressed:**

+* Are there seasonal patterns in sales?
+* Which months show the strongest or weakest performance?

+**Purpose:**
+Trend analysis enables businesses to anticipate demand fluctuations, improve inventory planning, and design effective promotional campaigns.

+---

-### Top 10 Products by Revenue
+### 4. Top 10 Products by Revenue

-Highlights the best-performing products.
+The analysis identifies the products that generate the highest revenue.

+**Key questions addressed:**

+* Which individual products contribute the most to total sales?
+* Is revenue heavily driven by a small number of products?

+**Purpose:**
+Identifying top-performing products allows businesses to focus marketing, optimize pricing strategies, and maintain sufficient inventory for high-demand items.

+---

-### Revenue Distribution by Order Segment
+### 5. Revenue Distribution by Order Segment

+Orders were segmented based on revenue value to understand purchasing behavior across different transaction sizes.

+**Segments:**

+* Low Value Orders
+* Medium Value Orders
+* High Value Orders

+**Key questions addressed:**

-Examines how different order sizes contribute to overall revenue.
+* Which order segments contribute most to total revenue?
+* Do large orders dominate revenue or do smaller transactions accumulate significantly?

+**Purpose:**
+Segmenting orders helps businesses understand customer purchasing behavior and design strategies to increase average order value.

+---

+### Analytical Approach

+The analysis was conducted using **Pivot Tables and Pivot Charts in Excel**, enabling rapid aggregation and interactive exploration of the dataset.
+The use of **slicers and dynamic filters** allows users to analyze revenue patterns across multiple dimensions such as country, category, and month.

 ---